dorahacksglobal/Hackathon-Playbook/usjoin.md

 - Recommended online cources
 - Content in English or Chinese preferred

 If you have anything resource to share, please submit a PR to 👉[this repo][repo]👈 and our staff will help to review.
-Once the PR is merged, you will get 💰50 USDT💰 as bonus.
+Once the PR is merged, you will get 50 USDT as bonus.
 Looking foward for your contribution!!!

 <br>